Gated community: Egypt

 Due to the population boom and an increasing class segregation, gated communities have been more and more established in Egypt since the 1970s.
 Greater Cairo, for example, is home to El Rehab and Dreamland, Mountain View Egypt.
 There is also El Maamoura in Alexandria.
 They were criticized for being a niche market that fails to address the crippling congestion problem in Cairo.

 Indonesia

+Duta Bukit Mas, an example of a gated community in Semarang, Indonesia.

 In Indonesia, some gated communities are luxurious (with up to 740 square metres (8000 sq ft)), and some are very affordable (with lots ranging from 40 to 120 square metres).
 From 2000, most of the new residential areas built by private developers are mostly composed of gated communities.
 Examples include the residential areas of Bumi Serpong Damai in South Tangerang, Tropicana Residence Community in Tangerang City, Telaga Golf Sawangan and Pesona Khayangan in Depok, and Sentul City in Bogor Regency.
 Gated communities in Indonesia still allow outsiders to use some of the facilities inside the community because there is a regulation that the social facilities in the residential development should be handed to the local government to be used by the public.